godotengine/godot-docs/tutorials/2d/canvas_layers.rst

 their transform.
 This means that when moving the parent, the children will be moved too.

-These nodes are placed as direct or indirect children to a :ref:`Viewport <class_Viewport>`, and will be displayed through it.
+These nodes are placed as direct or indirect children of a :ref:`Viewport <class_Viewport>`, and will be displayed through it.

 Viewport has the property :ref:`Viewport.canvas_transform <class_Viewport_canvas_transform>`,
 which allows to transform all the CanvasItem hierarchy by a custom :ref:`Transform2D <class_Transform2D>` transform.
-Nodes such as :ref:`Camera2D <class_Camera2D>`, work by changing that transform.
+Nodes such as :ref:`Camera2D <class_Camera2D>` work by changing that transform.

 Changing the canvas transform is useful because it is a lot more efficient than moving the root canvas item (and hence the whole scene).